AprilShade/MKWorld_TimeTrials/Techniques/AAAallTech.md

 Drive/CJ onto a rail to grind it.
 The rail acts like a magnet, letting you turn very sharp.
 A jump can be performed to the side or forwards, which acts like a CJ with a longer boost.

 ### Pole Jump
 Trick/CJ into a pole to jump off it.
 This gives you an upward boost while retaining your speed.
 A lot of things are considered poles, like pipes or pillars.
+Pole jumps can be done by gliding, but do not give a speed boost.

 ### Super Pole Jump
 Name pending.
 By Pole Jumping at the base of a pole, you can get far more height than usual, though you lose a lot of horizontal speed.